Find out when you can apply for Spanish citizenship or permanent residency, and what conditions and paperwork you need to qualify.

 Brexit: British expats in Spain

-It is unclear how the UK’s vote to leave the EU will affect British expats living in Spain or wishing to relocate to Spain.
-British expats who already live in Spain might consider applying for Spanish citizenship if they meet the necessary criteria to main EU access.
-However, this also means surrending their British citizenship.
-British expats may also be asked in future to apply for a Blue Card, an approved EU-wide work permit that allows high-skilled, non-EU citizens to work and live in Spain and other EU countries.
+It’s also possible that British expats may be asked in future to apply for a Blue Card, an approved EU-wide work permit that allows high-skilled, non-EU citizens to work and live in Spain and other EU countries.

 Applying for permanent residence in Spain

 Once they have legally lived in Spain for five uninterrupted years, non-EU nationals can apply for an ‘EU long-term residence permit’.
 A long-term residence permit allows you to stay in Spain indefinitely working or otherwise, under the same conditions as Spanish citizens.

 You have to prove that you have adequate financial resources to provide for you and your family (if applicable) – such as pension, scholarship or salary – and proof of public or private health insurance with a company authorised to operate in Spain.